Sunday, July 9, 2017

 The Accessories:

-That's right, texture in accessories.
-There's a lot of it.
-The pillows are chosen in various materials; the tables feature items in wood, ceramic and cloth.
-Even the knick-knacks have cloth textured items with pops of color that have been pulled from the canvas art.
+Add texture with accessories.
+Even knick-knacks can have cloth textured items with pops of color that have been pulled from art and pillows.

 Let's Summarize: